manchtools/open-ticket/README.md

 - implement SLA times
 - implement ticket escrow

-In the distant futre i would like to morph open-ticket into a complete open source ITSM tool.
+In the distant future i would like to morph open-ticket into a complete open source ITSM tool.
 Plans on that are still tbd.

 ## Setup and running